natesena/ai-case-study/README.md

 ## Results

-- What has been the business impact of this company so far?

-Based off of a Crunchbase profile, it looks like they have been profitable for sometime, and considering the size of the company, they likely make millions in annual revenue.
+Based off of a Crunchbase profile, it looks like they have been profitable for some time<sup>3</sup>, and considering the size of the company, they likely make millions in annual revenue.

 Clay's website lists some of their customers on their site, which are other business in a variety of fields.
 On LinkedIn, Clay is most often referenced by those in sales who must do regular outreach, particularly those with titles like "Account Executive"(AE) or "Sales Development Representative"(SDR).